What happens if I don’t pay on time?

 If I get into payment difficulties can I get help?

 If you can’t make a payment when it is due, contact the Revenues Enforcement Team on 01623 457325 as soon as possible.
 We understand that people have financial problems from time to time and if you contact us we will deal with each case individually and take account of your circumstances.
-We will also do our best to make sure that you are claiming all of the discounts and benefits that you are entitled to.
+We will also do our best to make sure that you are claiming all of the Council Tax Discounts and Council Tax Support that you are entitled to.

 If you are having difficulties, paying your council tax bill you can apply to have your council tax reduced under the Council Tax Discretionary Discount Scheme.
 As there are no set conditions for awarding a reduction under this scheme, we consider all applications individually and take account of the details of the case.